hetzwaard/cub3d/README.md

 ### Bunny Hop Maze Runner

-GO! is a fast-paced bunny hop game built on the 42 **cub3d** project.
+GO! is a fast-paced bunny hop game built with the [MLX42](https://github.com/codam-coding-college/MLX42) library.
 You explore compact arenas in first person, chaining jumps to build speed, threading tight corners, and reaching the exit as fast as possible.

 The goal: learn raycasting, textures, and real-time input while keeping the code clean and modular.